 As part of the Regulatory Authority's evolving approach to cost-based pricing, it commissioned an independent scientific institute to develop an analytical cost model (cost proxy model) which was intended to serve as a basis for future regulatory decisions concerning, among other things, network access rates and interconnection rates.
 In February 1999, this scientific institute published a model to be used for calculation of the long-run additional infrastructure costs of the local access network.
 Deutsche Telekom has criticized this model, which it believes systematically underestimates costs.
 The Regulatory Authority used the analytical cost model for the first time in connection with its review of access pricing in the local loop.
 For further information on local loop access, see "-Special Network Access and Interconnection-Local Loop Access".
-A preliminary version of another analytical cost model, which was developed to calculate the costs of interconnection services, was published in April 1999.
-Because this model had not been fully developed, however, it could not be used for calculating the new interconnection rates that took effect on January 1, 2000.
+A preliminary version of another analytical cost model had not been fully developed, however, it could not be used for calculating the new interconnection rates that took effect on January 1, 2000.
 Deutsche Telekom has also criticized this model, which it believes does not take significant features of the existing network into account.
 According to public statements made by the Regulatory Authority, this model will be used for the first time calculating element-based interconnection rates, which Deutsche Telekom expects will be implemented in February 1, 2001.
 For further information on element-based interconnection rates and on interconnection generally, see "-Special Network Access and Interconnection-Fixed-Fixed Interconnection".